sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 Following provided link we could see a website that wanted to help the world to fight against internet trolles.

-After few clicks on inputs and observing request in Burp we find 2 entry points to the underlying API:
+After a while, clicking on inputs and observing requests in Burp we find 2 entry points to the underlying API:
 - quite strange way to get troll information using request to some kind of DB
 - input form that follows submitted IP and do some kind of checks